Wandalen/rustcamp_projects/dashboard.md

 *   **Test-Driven Development (TDD):** A strong discipline for writing unit tests for critical business logic (especially the data transformation rules) and integration tests for API endpoints.
 *   **Mocking & Dependency Injection:** The ability to architect code using traits to decouple components, allowing for external services (like a hypervisor API) to be mocked during testing.
 *   **Structured Logging:** Skill in using the `tracing` library to produce meaningful, structured logs that are essential for debugging a distributed or asynchronous system.
+*   **Professional Benchmarking:** Expertise in designing, implementing, and analyzing comprehensive performance benchmarks for API endpoints, database operations, and full-system workflows including statistical analysis of performance trends and regression detection.

 ---